katiejots/cloud-craft-python-au/README.md

-# Map of Public Conveniences in Wellington
+# Map of Public Toilets in Australia
 *powered by Flask, Python, MongoDB, and Leaflet.js*

 To deploy a clone of this application using the [`rhc` command line tool](http://rubygems.org/gems/rhc):